Call for Artists: The JJC Artist in Residence at MICA

 Qualifications

-- The residency will support artists, both alumni of MICA and those previously unaffiliated with the institution.
+- The residency will support artists, including alumni of MICA and those previously unaffiliated with the institution.

 - Artists with object-based practices benefitting from studio space are encouraged to apply.